canton-foundation/configs/processes/SV-Locking-Process.md

 #### Reducing an SV weight
 Any Super Validator that falls below the required Canton Coin locked amount for its current rewards tier for fifty (50) minutes--approximately equivalent to one full minting round--will be immediately flagged for a reduction in its SV weight.
 On a daily basis, the Foundation will initiate an onchain vote proposal to reduce the weight of any such Super Validator, and Super Validator operators will vote on that proposal with a threshold deadline of seven days, with effectivity at threshold.

 The vote proposal will state the date when the SV in question dropped below the required threshold, and this date will be used as the start of the 30 day time period during which the SV may restore that weight.
-This “start date” may be earlier than the same date that the weight reduction vote proposal was initiated.
+This “start date” may be earlier than the date when the weight reduction vote proposal was initiated.

 #### Restoring an SV Weight
 Super Validators may increase their weight if they increase their locked balance to the current required threshold for the given weight.
 SVs that have fallen below a given threshold must restore that weight within 30 days, or that higher threshold will become permanently unavailable to them, and they will not be able to restore to the related SV weight.